smroid/cedar-server/building.md

-# Building and running Cedar-server
+# Building and running Cedar

 Cedar uses a client-server architecture.
 Cedar-server runs on your Raspberry Pi and hosts the camera, image processing algorithms, and the plate solving logic.